CaroGiovagnoli/abc-natur/README.md

 Schriften sind ein System.
 Was ist ein System?

+Fonts are a system.
+What is a system?

 Neue Werkzeuge und Schreibträger eröffnen uns neue Möglichkeiten des Duktus und der Proportionen, um einen Libre-Font zu entwickeln.
 Die Sprachenvielfalt ist überall.

-///

-It could be a text.

-Typography is a system, what is a system?
-Fonts are a system.
-What is a system?

 New tools and writing surfaces open up new possibilities for ductus and proportions to develop a Libre Font.
 Diversity is everywhere.

 Minimal nature.
 2023.

+It could be a text / Podría ser un texto